Romanization

 Mandarin Chinese, like many languages, can be romanized in a number of ways; above: Traditional and Simplified Chinese characters meaning Chinese, and romanization systems Hanyu Pinyin, Gwoyeu Romatzyh, Wade-Giles and Yale for those characters.

-In linguistics, romanization or romanisation is the conversion of text from a different writing system to the Roman (Latin) script, or a system for doing so.
+In linguistics, romanization or latinization is the conversion of text from a different writing system to the Roman (Latin) script, or a system for doing so.
 Methods of romanization include transliteration, for representing written text, and transcription, for representing the spoken word, and combinations of both.
 Transcription methods can be subdivided into phonemic transcription, which records the phonemes or units of semantic meaning in speech, and more strict phonetic transcription, which records speech sounds with precision.

 Methods

 There are many consistent or standardized romanization systems.
 They can be classified by their characteristics.
 A particular system's characteristics may make it better-suited for various, sometimes contradictory applications, including document retrieval, linguistic analysis, easy readability, faithful representation of pronunciation.